kaleido-io/PET-atomic-settlements/README.md

-# Demonstrations of DvP patterns b/w Privacy Tokens
+# Demonstrations of Secure Atomic Patterns b/w Privacy Tokens

-This project demonstrates a number of DvP patterns for atomic settlement between transfers of privacy preserving tokens.
+This project demonstrates a number of atomic patterns for settlement between transfers of privacy preserving tokens.

 ## Different Designs of Pivacy Token implementations